 The Laotian people are lighting the candle on Awk Phansa Day

 The Awk Phansa Festival is a perfect time for visitors to visit Laos as they will have chances to engage in more exciting activities and to see how the locals celebrate the festival in the Lao traditions.
-Additionally, it’s the time of the green season when you can contemplate the stunning scenery of green forest, rice paddies in the fresh air.
-The only drawback of joining the Awk Phansa Festival is the crowds and a chance of rain for 1-2 hours.
-Here is all you need to know before traveling to Laos.
+Additionally, it’s the time of the green season when you can contemplate the stunning scenery of green forests and rice paddies in the fresh air.
+The only drawback of joining the Awk Phansa Festival is the crowds and the chance of rain for 1-2 hours.

 If you’re planning to get a deeper insight into Lao culture, find yourself the most suitable Lao tours with BestPrice Travel.
 Take your time visiting and discovering the hidden charm of Laos.